Incoterms: DPU – Delivered At Place Unloaded (named place of destination)

 This Incoterm requires that the seller delivers the goods, unloaded, at the named place of destination.
 The seller covers all the costs of transport (export fees, carriage, unloading from main carrier at destination port and destination port charges) and assumes all risk until arrival at the destination port or terminal.

 The terminal can be a port, airport, or inland freight interchange, but must be a facility with the capability to receive the shipment.
 If the seller is not able to organize unloading, they should consider shipping under DAP terms instead.
 All charges after unloading (for example, import duty, taxes, customs and on-carriage) are to be borne by buyer.
-However, it is important to note that any delay or demurrage charges at the terminal will generally be for the seller's account.
+However, any delay or demurrage charges at the terminal will generally be for the seller's account.

 Some uncertainty has emerged since Incoterms 2020 were adopted as to the meaning of "unloaded" when goods are delivered in a container, usually by sea, as the removal of the container from the incoming vessel may suggest that it has been "unloaded", but the goods themselves are not yet "unloaded" while they remain in the container.